Morisset/pySSN/pyssn/phyat_lists/README.md

 The optional pynebdatafiles argument is a file containing the list of atomic data files to be used instead of the default ones.

+Two files are created describing what has been done:
+1. log.dat : gives the list of the ions used for the collisionally excited lines by PyNeb, as well as the atomic configuration and the atomic data used.
+If an ion is finally not printed in the phyat file, this log tells why.
+1. help.dat : gives the physical conditions (Te and nH) used to compute the line emissivities.

 `pySSN_model --abund_file=abunds.dat --ion_frac_file=50_-2_R_ionfrac.dat --phyat_file=liste_phyat_test1.dat --model_file=liste_model_test1.dat --norm_hbeta=10000 --ion_frac_min=0.0000000001`